collscientiae/documentation/test/sagecell.md

 title: SageCell Tests
-abstract: testing various modes and the functionality of such a
+subtitle: testing various modes and the functionality of such a
           sage cell
+abstract: abstract text

 ## Python Mode (block has an empty line)